VictorRodriguez/hobbies/c_programing_exercises/cflags_security/README.md

 ## Data relocation and protection (RELRO): LDLFAGS="-z relro -z now"

 A dynamically linked ELF binary uses a look-up table called Global Offset Table (GOT) to dynamically resolve functions that are located in shared libraries.
-When you call a function that is located in a shared library, it looks like the following.
-This is a high-level view of what is going on, there are lots of things the linker is doing that we won’t go into.
+There are several steps in the middle to make it possible:

-* First, the call is actually pointing to the Procedure Linkage Table (PLT), which exists in the .plt section of the binary.
+* First, the function call is actually pointing to the Procedure Linkage Table (PLT), which exists in the .plt section of the binary.

 * The .plt section contains x86 instructions that point directly to the GOT, which lives in the .got.plt section.